Gallo's career-high 5 RBIs back Perez as Rangers top A's 8-1

+ARLINGTON, Texas (AP) -- Joey Gallo isn't concerning himself with when Adrian Beltre will be ready to take over at third base again for the Texas Rangers, which likely means a return to the minors for the young slugger.

+Gallo will just keep showing up at the ballpark until somebody tells him otherwise, an approach he believes helps him have days like he did Sunday.

-ARLINGTON, Texas (AP) -- Joey Gallo homered and had a career-high five RBIs to back left-hander Martin Perez, and the Texas Rangers beat the Oakland Athletics 8-1 on Sunday.
+The 23-year-old homered and had a career-high five RBIs to back left-hander Martin Perez, and the Rangers beat the Oakland Athletics 8-1 on the first day Beltre (right calf) was eligible to come off the disabled list and resume his chase for 3,000 hits with 58 to go.

+It's the third year with at least some time in the majors for Gallo, the first two accompanied by anticipation for a player with 128 minor league homers the past four seasons.

+''This year I don't really have any of that noise in my head,'' said Gallo, who has two homers while starting all six games in place of Beltre. ''I just show up.
+It's nice because you just kind of get to approach it as a game again and not this big event and there's a lot of hype around it.''

-Still playing third base on the first day Adrian Beltre (right calf) was eligible to come off the disabled list, Gallo hit a three-run homer for the last of three straight hits in the second inning - the only three allowed by Sean Manaea (0-1).
+Gallo's three-run homer was the last of three straight hits in the second inning - the only three allowed by Sean Manaea (0-1).

 The Oakland lefty struck out six straight and finished with a career-high 10 strikeouts in 5 1/3 innings.
 But he gave up six runs, five earned, and hit two batters, including Nomar Mazara with a glancing blow to the batting helmet.
 Mazara stayed in the game.